Comparing LLC Costs Across States: A State-by-State Guide

 Written by Paul Donovan – Attorney, updated on

-In many states, setting up an LLC also makes sense for tax purposes as such entities are exempt from corporate profit taxes.
-So you’d only have to pay a personal income tax as an LLC member.
+An LLC provides superior liability protection for both business and personal assets compared to self-employment or sole proprietorship.
+In many states, LLCs also offer tax advantages, as they are typically exempt from corporate profit taxes.
+This means you only pay personal income tax as an LLC member.

 Every US state charges a mandatory state filing fee for company formation.
 It’s a sum that goes to the government for processing your request.
 In return, you receive articles of organization — a legal document stating that you’ve incorporated a business entity.